mP1/walkingkooka-convert/README.md

 *Number* in the names below means any of the JRE `java.lang.Number` sub-classes (Byte, Short, Integer, Long, Float, Double, BigInteger, BigDecimal).

 - booleanToNumber
-- characterOrStringToStringThen converts characters to a String if necessary and then passes that String to a wrapped Converter.
+- characterOrStringToString converts characters to a String if necessary and then passes that String to a wrapped Converter.
 - chain A `Converter` which converts a value to some intermediate type and then converts success values to another `Converter` using the original target type.
 - collection Tries each of the given `Converter` until success.
 - customToString Wraps a Converter providing a custom #toString